 “You were not there at the meeting yesterday.”
 Anne’s sad tone rang with disappointment.
 Her voice revealed an agitation that was fuelled by disillusion.
 “You did not hear how she callously advocated that we forsake our vows and abandon the innocent.
 You did not see how she lashed out at the officers for bravely making our stand.
 How she raved with the fury of one possessed!
 She even stated that we should have just retreated — turned our backs upon helpless women and children! — while those immoral disbelievers overran the main refugee column.

 “Why?
 Why would she say such things, if she was truly the Holy Father’s chosen?”
 Anne exclaimed.
 “No virtuous woman would speak such blasphemy!
 Unless, of course, she was not sent by the Holy Father, but by the Devil to trick and deceive us, to tempt us into damnation instead!”

 Edith took a deep breath before she returned an uncertain gaze.
 She doubted she could ever forget that moment when Princess Sylviane’s white-blue hew soared in from the horizon.
 When all hope seemed lost, when nearly thirty thousand Lotharins found themselves in the noose of Cataliyan cavalry, the Cerulean Princess had descended like the Holy Father’s own angels to save the day.

-It seemed too perfect, too beautiful not to be the work of the Holy Father.
+It seemed too perfect, too beautiful not to be the work of the Almighty.

 “I don’t know, Mother,” Edith shook her head.
 “If the Holy Father worked in such a straightforward manner, then he should have crushed the Tauheed uprisings before they ever forged the Caliphate.
 Yet rather than allow the Imperium to spread the Holy Scriptures far and wide, he allowed one nation after another to break away…”